Eemac/RGBWin/README.md

 A fairly decent design, I think.
 I didn't know about ground pours at the time, so I manually routed large ground traces to all of the power MOSFETs.
 <img width="1202" alt="PCB" src="https://github.com/Eemac/RGBWin/assets/28767801/6b74a802-0593-4c2d-a868-0058d82da56c">

-## Design Files, should anyone want them.
+## Design Files/Code, should anyone want.
 Provided in the `project` folder.
+The Arduino code includes two libraries: `Thread` (https://www.arduino.cc/reference/en/libraries/thread/), and `PCA9685` (https://www.arduino.cc/reference/en/libraries/pca9685-16-channel-pwm-driver-module-library/).
+These two links have installation instructions and are supported by the Arduino Library manager.